AlfredChen0418/lol-win-prediction/README.md

 So, I do not have enough evidence to say the model is unfair across sides.
 The blue-side accuracy is a little higher than the red-side accuracy, but the difference is very small and can easily happen by chance.

----

-## Conclusion

-Overall, this project shows that early-game advantage at 15 minutes is strongly related to winning in professional League of Legends.

-From the exploratory analysis, teams with larger gold leads at 15 minutes clearly win more often.
-The hypothesis test supports this pattern, since winning teams have much higher `golddiffat15` than losing teams in this dataset.

-For prediction, even a simple baseline model using only `side` and `golddiffat15` already performs reasonably well.
-After adding more 15-minute features and two engineered features, the final model improves slightly, which suggests that early-game information does help explain match outcome.

-Finally, the fairness analysis does not show strong evidence that the final model performs differently across blue-side and red-side teams.

-Taken together, the results suggest that 15-minute game state provides meaningful information about who will win, although it does not fully determine the final result.

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">